 Past Chairman, IEEMA.
 Member Institute of Standards.

-His contribution to Electrical Industry as a great industrialist of his time is remembered even today.
+His contribution to the Electrical Industry as a great industrialist of his time is remembered even today.

 He was described as Bhisma Pitamaha of the Indian Electrical Industry in India.

-He was one of the first industrialist in India to have foreign collaboration with Siemens (Germany) in 1959.
+He was one of the first industrialists in India to have foreign collaboration with Siemens (Germany) in 1959.

-There are many people who practice and preach science of living.
-Jethabhai not only did this, but also demonstrated science of dying.
+There are many people who practice and preach the science of living.
+Jethabhai not only did this but also demonstrated science of dying.
 He embraced Samthara and left his body on November 17 1993.

 Hon.
 Professor of Science of Living at Jain Vishwa Bharati Institute (Deemed University), Rajsthan, India.